 Default stylesheet used for events templates

-This settings determines whether you want to use the CSS stylesheet that was developed for The Events Calendar and our add-ons.
+This setting determines whether you want to use the CSS stylesheet that was developed for The Events Calendar and our add-ons.

 - Skeleton Styles: This option removes most of the plugin’s styles, leaving just enough to make sure the general layout is left intact.
 Use this option if you prefer to write your own styles for the calendar without having to override ours.

-- Tribe Events Styles: This is the default option.
+- Default Styles: This is the default option.
 It enables the CSS we created for the plugin’s appearance, including colors, sizes, spacing, and other styles.

-You can still override the plugin’s CSS, even with the “Tribe Events Styles” option enabled.
+You can still override the plugin’s CSS, even with the “Default Styles” option enabled.
 This tutorial walks through a specific example that overrides the plugin’s stylesheet with a customized version of your own.

 The Events Calendar provides its own WordPress page template to display an event post.
 This setting allows you to change that default template to any other page template used by your theme.